Applying for a Non-Immigrant Visa

 For further information, please visit the SEVIS Fee Frequently Asked Questions page.

-You may be required to speak with a consular official that reviews many visa applications every day.
-The consular officer will quickly review your documents and ask about your plans of study.
-The officer will verify that you have the academic ability, English language skills, and the financial resources to study at Widener University.
+During your appointment, the consular officer will review your documents and ask you about your academic plans.
+The officer will verify that you have the academic ability, English language skills, and financial resources to study at Widener University.
+They will also determine whether they think you have sufficient ties to your home country and intend to return home after your studies.

 Ties to the Home Country